 Bergen County residents and police officers said they needed more information about a proposal to dissolve the Bergen County Police Department or merge it with the sheriff's office during a "listening tour" meeting in Westwood Wednesday.

-The county freeholders introduced an ordinance earlier this month which would transfer the powers if the Bergen County Police to the Bergen County Sheriff's Office.
-After County Executive Kathleen Donovan filed a lawsuit to block the ordinance and a non-binding referendum, freeholders announced they would hold a six-stop "listening tour" to hear opinions from county residents.
+The county freeholders earlier this month which would transfer the powers if the Bergen County Police to the Bergen County Sheriff's Office.
+After County Executive Kathleen Donovan and a non-binding referendum, freeholders announced they would hold a six-stop "listening tour" to hear opinions from county residents.

 Much of the discussion focused on the definition of "dissolve" in the proposed ordinance.
 Bergen County Police Officers at the meeting said they were worried about their jobs because of the unclear wording.